-Shares of Class A1, A4, and D4 issued and available for issue are admitted to the official list and trading on the regulated market of Euronext Dublin.
+The Class R Accumulation (USD) Shares and Class I Accumulation (USD) Shares issued and available for issue are admitted to the official list and trading on the Regulated Market of Euronext Dublin.
 No application has been made to list the Shares on any other stock exchange.